Loliniel/eyes/README.md

 ### Description

-This is the eyes demo.
+This is the eye exercise.
 The two eyes follow the cursor around the screen.
 A random amount of time, from 500ms to 5500ms the eyes will blink.

 ### How to run